 Mail: There is no box for outgoing mail in College, but there is a public postbox opposite the main gates.
 A free inter-college mail service operates during full term – just write ‘UMS’ at the top-right of the envelope and leave it with the porters.

 Musical instruments: There are restrictions on the hours during which music of any kind may be played in College.
 Details will be found in the Dean’s notices.
-Any student who wishes to have a piano in a College room should consult the Bursar.
+Any student who wishes to have a piano in a College room should consult the Director of Music.
 Music should be inaudible in neighbouring rooms.
 There is a dedicated music practice room on the main College site.

 Bicycles: A covered bicycle park with racks is provided at Russell Street, Barton Road and underneath the Fellows' Car park on the main College site.
 Bicycles should not be kept in student rooms, common areas or placed against the walls of the College buildings or in the College courts.

 Mopeds, etc.: The College bicycle park is not suitable for mopeds and there is no parking space elsewhere in the College.